 We will try to keep an ongoing list of resources for our community.
-Note that the most up to date information will be from outlets such as the CDC and our Governor’s website.
+Note that the most up to date information will be from outlets such as the CDC, the Maryland Department of Health, and our Governor’s website.

 Maryland Department of Health information and local tracking here.

 Illuminating disparities exposed by the COVID-19 pandemic.
 The National Collaborative for Health Equity is collecting resources.

 By executive order of the Governor, all non-essential businesses including bars, restaurants, gyms, spas, malls, casinos are closed.
 This is rapidly evolving, so refer to the Governor’s website or the resource guide for the most up to date list.